 Repeat the same steps that you did to hang the 2nd frame.
 Stick a spacing arrow to the left of the middle frame.
 Level the frame with the middle one, and once you have the right spot, push to secure it to the wall.
 Remove all the spacing strips and you’re done!

-Frames are hanging flush against the wall
+Frames hang flush against the wall

 If you use nails or hooks to hang your frames, they will tilt forward.
 When using Place&Push Frames, they hang flush against the wall, creating a seamless sight line.